 Members shall provide evidence of enhanced DBS or equivalent disclosure where necessary.

 Members should complete safeguarding awareness training to the level recommend by the C of E.

 Each group training session shall be attended by at least two Members, one of which is to be designated as leader.
 Try to have a man and a woman at each mixed age event.

-Ringing teachers should avoid one-to-one working with children.
-Make sure there is another adult is present.
+Ringing teachers must avoid one-to-one working with children.
+Make sure there is another adult present.

 Do not take children alone in a car, however short the journey.

 Do not take children to your home as part of your organisation’s activity.

 Do not allow children or vulnerable adults to use inappropriate language or behaviour unchallenged, or use such language yourself.

 Physical contact with children and vulnerable adults should be kept to a minimum but is a normal part of learning a physical skill or sport.

 Appropriate and meets the need of the trainee rather than the trainer.